 Prior to signing this agreement, we have been given a reasonable opportunity to view those policies.

 Matrix reserves the right to amend Matrix Policies in its sole discretion from time to time having regard to changes developments in curriculum, the education sector, legal and regulatory amendments, and economic conditions.
 We and our students agree to abide by Matrix Policies as amended from time to time.

 23 All Matrix students are required to behave in a respectful manner to other students and Matrix staff at all times.

 24 Matrix reserves the right to suspend or terminate any enrolment at their sole discretion.

-25 Class changes can only be made once per term and is subject to class availability at the time of request.
+25 Class changes can only be made once per term and are subject to class availability at the time of request.
 For Holiday courses, class change request can only be made in the first 3 lessons and for term courses, the request can only be made in the first 5 weeks.

 26 The student’s personal property is not insured by Matrix and it does not accept any responsibility for loss.